microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

   - If the previous version is higher than the current PR version, then it's a newer version, output the previous version, but in the "caution" color for the selected chromatic set.

 (The letters are meant to not spell any word.
 If this spells a word, please let me know.)

-## Auto-waiver system

-Filling a gap in the waiver application system, this adds a waiver when a package fails with a specific label, but logs show no error.
-The waiver is only applied if the error label matches the label listed in waiver.csv.

-### Data structure

-The waiver.csv file is a CSV as named, with just 2 columns: PackageIdentifier and Label.